South Island kōkako

-The South Island kōkako (Callaeas cinereus) is a possibly extinct forest bird endemic to the South Island of New Zealand.
+The South Island kōkako (Callaeas cinereus) is a forest bird endemic to the South Island and Stewart Island of New Zealand.
 Unlike its close relative, the North Island kōkako (C. wilsoni), it has largely orange wattles, with only a small patch of blue at the base, and was also known as the orange-wattled crow (though it was not a corvid).
-The last accepted sighting in 2007 was the first considered genuine since 1967, although there have been several other unauthenticated reports.
+The last accepted sighting in 2007 was the first considered genuine since 1967, although there have been several other unauthenticated reports - (and see note about search campaign below).

+In 2012 the Department of Conservation revised its criteria for species extinction to be consistent with international standards, meaning that "there is no reasonable doubt that the last individual has died", and only after "exhaustive surveys" of its known range have failed.
+After this change, the possible sighting of the bird near Reefton in 2007 was accepted.
+That decision was not unanimous: the panel chair didn't believe it, and doesn't believe that the bird still exists despite his name being associated with its 'rediscovery'.
+A department report said that the species was most likely "functionally extinct", but "we are not convinced beyond reasonable doubt that the last individual of these taxa have died".

 Taxonomy

+The South Island kōkako was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He coined the binomial name Glaucopis cinerea.
+The specific epithet cinereus is Latin meaning "ash-grey" or "ash-coloured".
+Gmelin based his description on the "cinereous wattle-bird" that had been described and illustrated in 1781 by the English ornithologist John Latham in his book A General Synopsis of Birds.
+Latham had examined a specimen in the Leverian Museum in London that had come from New Zealand.

-The kōkako was first described by German naturalist Johann Friedrich Gmelin in 1788 as Glaucopis cinerea, from the Latin cinereus ("grey").
-For some time the North Island and South Island birds were considered subspecies of Callaeas cinerea, but since 2001 North Island birds have been officially recognised as C. wilsoni, and genetic evidence confirms their difference.
+The North Island kōkako was formerly considered as subspecies of Callaeas cinerea, but since 2001 North Island birds have been officially recognised as C. wilsoni, and genetic evidence confirms their difference.
 Although the genus Callaeas is masculine, the species epithet cinerea is not masculinised to match, though some authors have argued it should be.

 Description

 Like the North Island kōkako, this was a slate-grey bird with long legs and a small black mask; Reischek considered its plumage slightly lighter than the North Island species.
 Its wattles were distinctly orange in colour with a dark blue base; young birds had much lighter wattles.
 It seems to have spent more time on the ground than the North Island species, but been a better flier.
+They have an average weight of 230g.
 Kōkako have distinctive organ- and flute-like duetting calls.
 Early explorer Charlie Douglas described the South Island kōkako call: "Their notes are very few, but the sweetest and most mellow toned I ever heard a bird produce."
 Based on extant records, South Island kōkako eggs were larger than their North Island counterparts.